WAvdBeek/websiteexample/_pages/architecture.md

 stack architecture lends itself to be ported rapidly to any chosen hardware/OS environment.

-IoT applications may be built for a wide variety of rich and resource-constrained devices across the IoT landscape.
-As a general guideline, it should be feasible to deploy applications on class 2 constrained devices (>256KB Flash, >64KB RAM), or better.
+IoT applications may be built for a wide variety of rich and resource-Lite devices across the IoT landscape.
+As a general guideline, it should be feasible to deploy applications on class 2 Lite devices (>256KB Flash, >64KB RAM), or better.

 The project is open-source, and its code is distributed under the